timhwang21/vim-i18next/README.md

 This plugin allows for navigating to the internationalized value of a translation key.

-Pressing `gTi'` when the cursor is over `t('path.to.translation')` will open the specified locale file and jump to the definition.
+vim-i18next optionally depends on [`vim-toop`](jeanCarloMachado/vim-toop) to allow operating on text objects.
+With `vim-toop` installed, pressing `gTi'` when the cursor is over `t('path.to.translation')` will open the specified locale file and jump to the definition.

-This plugin depends on the following plugins to function correctly:

-- `jeanCarloMachado/vim-toop`

 While this was written when [i18next](https://www.i18next.com/) in mind, it will allow you to jump to arbitrary dot-delimited paths in a specified JSON file.